 About Ian Longhurst

-While at school I used to keep and show canaries and native birds in captivity, breeding and studying their behavior.
+While at school I used to keep and show canaries and native birds in captivity, breeding and studying their behaviour.
 I was drawing and painting it all whenever I could.
 I used to have a bucket beside my bed in the holidays with some orphan bird to hand rear, often using my canaries as foster mothers.

 I am now ready to start sharing my work, a lifetime of memories.
 I use my own photography as a guide to accuracy, and try to create an atmosphere.
 I have a finished painting in my head before I start, although they often take their own course.
 I have used most mediums but enjoy gouache the most.